 Why Shop Refurbished?

 Black Friday prices year-round: You can usually find great deals on used electronics, getting something that’s like-new, but for a sizable discount.
-The difference between a used and new item can be negligible—some were returned without being opened.
+Technically, the minute you open a new device, it becomes used, so the difference between a used and new item can be negligible.
+You can get an item that’s close to new at prices lower than Black Friday deals.

 1) High-quality items tend to make better refurbished gifts.
 Unfortunately, not all electronics are made to last very long — and while you should always look for durable items to avoid waste, this is especially true when shopping refurbished.
 Things designed to last usually cost a little more upfront, but provide big savings over time.

 2) The manufacturer has a track record of durability and repairability.
-Consumer Reports tracks durability data for electronics and appliances, and members can look up information there.
+It’s hard to know how long an item will last if it’s a relatively new product.
+One way is to check the track record of the brand.
+Consumer Reports tracks this data for electronics and appliances, and members can look up information there.
 You should also check iFixit’s repairability scores for phones, laptops and tablets.
 The easier an item is to repair, the more likely it will last.

-3) Know what you want before you shop.
+3) Know what you want before your shop.
 When you’ve done a little homework, and you know the make and model of the item you want, it takes a lot of the guesswork out of buying refurbished.
+Otherwise, the number of similar items can be overwhelming.

 4) Be wary of these items: